Taojy/Decision-Focused-Learning-Benchmarks/README.md

 **b.
 Probabilistic Approach: Probabilistic forecast + uncertain optimization [3].**

 **c.
 DFL Approach**: As suggested by other reviewers, the DFL methods are further categorized into four types based on direct/indirect, gradient based/gradient free.
 We select one baseline paper for each method and replicated on our benchmark test case: **Indirect Gradient-Based Methods [4]**, **Indirect Gradient-Free Methods [5]**, **Direct Gradient-Based Methods [6]**, and **Direct Gradient-Free Methods [7]**.
 At present, implementations for the first four approaches are publicly available, while the remaining two will be released in the near future.
+As demonstrated in Table I, the six baseline approaches are evaluated across four quantitative metrics and three qualitative metrics.
+So far, the implementation and quantitative evaluation of the direct gradient-based model approach on our dataset are ongoing, and the results will be included in future updates to the repository.
+We welcome contributions from the research community to collaboratively enrich the benchmark and promote shared progress.

 Two pre-experimental remarks are made for this comparison analysis: